lerwickbrianw/Project2/README.md

 Product show page – As a Beaver Wood Carvers store owner, I want to showcase all products available to customers when they visit the site so that they know what is available to be ordered.

-- Task - create index.ejs to show all products - need to understand how to handle images - where to store them.
+- Task - create index.ejs to show all products - Complete
 - Task - create show.ejs to show individual product - Complete
 - Task - create products table - Complete
 - Task - create product category table - hold for later if there is time.
+- Task - show Edit and Delete options only if store owner is signed in
+- Task - add order button to create orders table entry

 ### 4. User Story Four

-Order show page -As a Beaver Wood Carvers customer, I would like to be able to see all items I have added to my order so that I can be sure that I am ordering exactly what I want.
+Order show page -As a Beaver Wood Carvers customer, I would like to be able to see the item I have added to my order so that I can be sure that I am ordering exactly what I want.

-- Task - create orders table
+- Task - create orders table - Complete
-- Create ordersController.js
+- Task - Create ordersController.js
-- create orders.ejs
+- Task - create orders show.ejs

 ### 5. User Story Five